OliverMensahDev/barePHP/README.md

     A mirocframework for building web application with PHP.

 # Structure
-    app folder - is where the whole framework files are created public folder - will host all static files like images, css, js, etc.
+    application folder - is where the whole framework files are created public folder - will host all static files like images, css, js, etc.

 # Important Constants